synw/django-presence/README.md

 # Django Presence

-A widget to real time update a list of users present on the site.
+A real time list of users on the site widget.
 This package provides a javascript client that listens to a websocket channel, and an async time based worker that updates the presence information.

 Dependencies: